aweis89/ai-terminals.nvim/README.md

 #### Using `packer.nvim`

-If you are using `packer.nvim`, you need to explicitly call the `setup` function in your configuration.
+If you are using `packer.nvim`, you only need to call the `setup` function in your configuration if you want to customize the defaults.

 ```lua
 -- In your Neovim configuration (e.g., lua/plugins.lua or similar)